December 28, 2017

 Periodic attestations have several limitations.
 The first is that they are administered periodically, usually once a year.
 Due to the rate of technological change– which is, again, one of the benefits driving digital transformation– by the time a new attestation is submitted the old one may be wildly out of date.
 A technical control in place at the time of attestation can be altered the next day.
 The second problem is that it relies on the knowledge of the person doing the attestation.
 Even if a person has good reason to believe that a certain control is in place– they believe all computers are password protected because they set them up that way– the effort needed to check every relevant configuration on every system is unlikely to be done before checking this item off the list.
 Moreover, there may be additional systems they are not aware of– shadow IT– that other people have plugged in, downloaded, subscribed to, or added to the network.
 A third problem is simply that it takes time for people to administer these assessments.
 The labor cost of vendor management limits the scope of assessments to ensure that they are a net positive for the business.
 Smaller firms may be unable to justify any dedicated resource and simply default to retaining unmeasured risk.

 As a method for performing simple comparisons amongst a portfolio of vendors, scoring is not a new practice.
 At its core, vendor scoring is about processing a large amount of data into a simpler numerical format, and such scores can be part of managing traditional vendor questionnaires.
-With the evolution of extensive digital surfaces, however, risk scoring can also be done non-invasively without the participation of the entity being assessed.
+With the evolution of extensive digital surfaces, however, vendor risk scoring can also be done non-invasively without the participation of the entity being assessed.
 The parallel development of sophisticated web crawlers and specialized data collection services have made it feasible to gather the information about those surfaces, assess them for risks, and generate a score for each of a business's digital properties.

 Vendor risk scoring as it has emerged today addresses the key limitations of attestation.
 Automated assessments of digital surfaces occur far more frequently– daily or hourly instead of annually– than is possible for forms that people need to spend real time filling out.
 Automated assessments can look at every configuration on every digital property, not just those that the attestor has time to check.
 A modern enterprise may have hundreds of public facing websites across multiple domains.
 Technology providers support not only their own websites but API endpoints and customer instances, and behind a given website there may be several load-balanced servers.
 Regional hospitals are likely to have their public site as well as several login portals for patients, staff, and vendors.
 Even small firms are likely to have some services that require secure sign pages and storage for sensitive files.
 Assessing every configuration on every digital surface can easily overwhelm an organization’s resources; vendor risk scoring solutions have automated this work.